 Although a household name nowadays, Juliette Lewis was relatively unknown when she first appeared as Audrey Griswold.
 Her big hit came years later when she was cast by Martin Scorsese in his 1991 film, Cape Fear.
 Her largely improvised “thumb-sucking” scene with Robert De Niro punctuated an award-winning performance and led to roles on Woody Allen’s Husband and Wives, What’s Eating Gilbert Grape (opposite Johnny Depp), and Oliver Stone’s Natural Born Killers.
 She has appeared consistently on both television and film, pausing long enough to explore her musical talents in her rock band, Juliette and the Licks, and star in a cringe-worthy Gap commercial featuring Daft Punk and my dance moves from last year’s Christmas party.
 In 2012 she starred on the short-lived network drama, The Firm, and a year later played sister to Julia Roberts in the film Osage County.
 An outspoken Scientologist, she divorced skateboarder Steve Berra in 2003 and lives in Los Angeles.

 Chevy Chase might consider television sitcoms the lowest form of comedy, but that probably doesn’t bother Johnny Galecki.
 Since 2007, the third actor to play Rusty Griswold is best known for his role on the CBS comedy The Big Bang Theory, in which he plays the physicist Leonard Hofstadter.
 His paycheck?
 About $300,000 an episode.
-Galecki had a recurring part on Roseanne for five years, and will be reprising his role on an eight-episode revival of the beloved show in 2018.
+Galecki had a recurring part on Roseanne for five years and reprised his role on the revival of the show in 2018.
 He's also had roles in such movies as Vanilla Sky and Hancock.
 He most recently dated actress Kelli Garner but was formerly linked to Big Bang Theory co-star Kaley Cuoco.

 Randy Quaid’s life after Christmas Vacation seemed to be going just fine until he went full Eddie Griswold in real life.
 The Oscar-nominated actor followed up his role as the Hamburger Helper-loving army vet with roles in Independence Day, Kingpin, and Brokeback Mountain.
 Then in 2010, he and his wife were arrested for causing more than $5,000 in damage at a rental house.
 The couple fled to Vancouver, claiming a cabal of Hollywood executives and lawyers were out to destroy them and has claimed that they had a hand in the deaths of actors David Carradine and Heath Ledger.
 He and his wife eventually made their way to Vermont where authorities have enforced them to remain.